sag1v/debuggr.io/content/blog/js-closure-in-depth/index.md

 Read this carefully:
 > **WHERE** you define your function, determines what variables the function have access to **WHEN** it gets called.

-In other words, id doesn't matter where and how you invoke the function, its all about where did it got declared.
+In other words, it doesn't matter where and how you invoke the function, its all about where did it got declared.

 But how do we declare a function in one place, and invoke it in another place?
 Well, we can create a function within a function and return it: